nathanstitt/mobx-decorated-models/README.md

 ## unresolvedAssociations

 mobx-decorated-models attempts to do lazy lookups for the model that **hasMany** and **belongsTo** should use.
-In order to do so, it keeps track of associations that are not immediatly resolved in the hope that the model for them will be decorated with **@modelDecorator** later.
+In order to do so, it keeps track of associations that are not immediatly resolved in the hope that the model for them will be decorated with **@identifiedBy** later.

 However if the model is never decorated the association will continue to be set to a plain observable.object.